dylan-lang/dylan-tool/README.md

     [pacman-catalog](https://github.com/cgay/pacman-catalog) package
     which describes where to find other packages, will be installed under `${DYLAN}/pkg/`.

+    **Note:** Don't ever put files you want to keep in the `${DYLAN}/pkg/` directory.
+The expectation should be that anything in this directory may be deleted at any time by the package manager.

 1. Clone and build the `dylan-tool` project: